 9. Step Into A Cold Shower

-- Cold water has a great ability to help you snap out of your drowsiness.3
+- Cold water has a great ability to

 - It has been proven that cold showers can positively boost the mood and trigger creative thinking.
 4